wizard2014/ttools/README.md

 ttools 2.0
 ======

-TTools (Twitter Tools) Library is currently under development.
-It aims to make life easier for twitter app developers, providing a simple workflow for authentication, while maintaining a high-level of flexibility for various types of applications.
+TTools (Twitter Tools) Library aims to make life easier for twitter app developers, providing a simple workflow for authentication, while maintaining a high-level of flexibility for various types of applications.

 Installation via composer
 =====